 Identifying Popular Blog Topics

 Most of the content on your site will be blog posts.
 They’re relatively fast and easy to create.
-This is important because you always want your content to feel new and relevant.
+This important because you always want your content to feel new and relevant.

 Internet marketers have a few tips to identify popular topics in any industry.
 One popular tool is Buzzsumo, which helps identify trending topics.